Research data management (130)

 Licensed CC-BY-4.0

-which provides an overview of contexts, frameworks, and models from the world of bioimage data as well as metadata and the techniques for structuring this data as Linked Data.
+Provides an overview of contexts, frameworks, and models from the world of bioimage data as well as metadata.
+Visualizes the techniques for structuring this data as Linked Data.
+(Walkthrough Video: https://doi.org/10.5281/zenodo.7018928 )

 Tags: Nfdi4Bioimage, Research Data Management